 When writing the dissertation literature review conclusion, you should always include a summary of the key findings which emerged from the literature, and their relevance and significance to your research objectives.

 If you are writing a dissertation literature review, you will be required to demonstrate how your research helped to fill an evident gap in research and contributed to the current knowledge in the field.
 Similarly, you can explain how you used the existing patterns, themes and theories to develop your research framework.

-You can summarize the significance and implications of your review of your literature and provide recommendations for future work based on the gaps in existing knowledge you acknowledged.
+You can summarize your review of your literature's significance and implications and provide recommendations for future work based on the gaps in existing knowledge you acknowledged.

 Finally, thorough proofread your literature review for grammatical, structural, spelling and factual errors before submitting it to your university.

-Your literature review must be in compliance with your research area in a systematic way.
+Your literature review must systematically comply with your research area.
 Underneath we are stating some essential guidelines for a compact literature review.